sbak/TheTroubleWithTriangles/README.md

 TheTroubleWithTriangles
 =======================

-CS351 Project II - Genetic Algorithms
+## CS351 Project II - Genetic Algorithms
+more to come...